GETTING YOUR CASE SET FOR TRIAL

 If the parties were unable to reach agreement at pretrial, the court would set a trial date.
 The parties would then, appear at the time of trial for the purpose of presenting formal evidence relating to their contested issues.
 At trial, documentation is presented through various witnesses, expert opinions are presented either by live testimony or by the presentation of Evidence Depositions, and the parties are given their opportunity to testify and explain to the court why they believe their position relating to any particular issue is correct.
 After the presentation of information, the court makes their decisions and renders its judgment.
 If either party feels the court erred in its decisions, each party has the right to appeal that decision to the Illinois Appellate Court within thirty (30) days from the date the Judgment for Dissolution of Marriage is entered.

-The law firm of Franks & Rechenberg, P.C. serves clients in Richmond, Ringwood, and Spring Grove, in addition to many other communities in McHenry County and Lake County.
+The law firm of Franks & Rechenberg, P.C. serves clients in Algonquin, Lake in the Hills, Richmond, Ringwood, and Spring Grove, in addition to many other communities in McHenry County and Lake County.
 Please contact us today for a free consultation.